3c23/admmo/README.md

-# Supplementary materials for paper Adapting Multi-objectivized Software Configuration Tuning
+# Supplementary materials for the work Adapting Multi-objectivized Software Configuration Tuning
 This repository contains the data and source code for the work "Adapting Multi-objectivized Software Configuration Tuning"